 How To Avoid Angle Shooters In Poker

-In the simplest of terms, angle shooting in poker is doing things that are questionable or unethical – but not strictly against the rules – to try and get an edge over another player.
+Angle shooting in poker is when someone does things that are questionable or unethical – but not strictly against the rules – to try and get an edge over another player.

-While the practice is generally frowned upon by the community, there are still many players who’ll take their chances walking the fine edge between what is and isn’t allowed.
+While the practice is generally frowned upon by the community, there are plenty of players who’ll take their chances walking the fine edge between what is and isn’t allowed.

 Why Is Angle Shooting Bad?